-The Villages Florida now has about 77,681 people according to the 2010 census, and most experts predict the population will continue to increase until there are no more lots to sell or nearby land to develop.
+The Villages Florida now has about 122,460 people according to a March 2019 estimate, and most experts predict the population will continue to increase until there are no more lots to sell or nearby land to develop.

 The population in the 2000 census was only 8,333, so it is obvious that people are attracted to the community in overwhelming numbers.

 Most of The Villages is an "adults only" community where homes must be occupied by at least one person who is 55 years of age or older.
 Persons under the age of 19 years are not permitted to reside within The Villages but may visit for a maximum of 30 days per year.

 There are three subdivisions in The Villages which are designated as family units and are not subject to this restriction.